 Senate Bill No. 878 aims to impose limitations on the use of public funds in economic development agreements or programs by municipalities and counties in Texas.
 The bill introduces several new sections to the Local Government Code, specifically prohibiting municipalities and counties from granting ad valorem tax exemptions or relief under these chapters.
 However, it allows for loans or grants in conjunction with tax abatement agreements under Chapter 312 of the Tax Code.
-Additionally, the bill mandates public meeting and notice requirements before any loans or grants can be made, ensuring transparency and public participation in the decision-making process.
+Additionally, the bill mandates public meeting and notice requirements before any loan or grant can be made, ensuring transparency and public participation in the decision-making process.

-Statutes affected: Introduced: Tax Code 312.207 (Tax Code 312)
+Introduced: Tax Code 312.207 (Tax Code 312)

 Senate Committee Report: Tax Code 312.207 (Tax Code 312)